Canner/vulcan-sql/README.md

   <img src="https://i.imgur.com/dn5kzXC.png" width="800" >
 </p>

 With Vulcan, we prepare what data consumers need for you.
 Imagine you can **unify the data access by building APIs instantly with just SQL.
-Authorization, validation, pagination …etc are all included automatically.**
+Authorization, validation, pagination features work out of the box.**

-Vulcan also builds documentations and a self-served catalog, so **data consumers can understand the data and get data from the tools they’re using all by themselves without using any SQL**.
+Vulcan also builds documentations and a self-serve catalog, so **data consumers can understand the data and get data from the tools they’re using all by themselves without using any SQL**.

 ## Features
 - Build API instantly with just SQL.
 - Access control & authorization in SQL.
-- API best practices included (validation, caching, pagination, sorting …etc).
+- API best practices included (validation, caching, pagination, sorting, etc).
 - API documentation is automatically built.
-- Self-served catalog for data consumers.
-A step-by-step guide to get data from Excel / Google spreadsheet, Zapier, Retools …etc.
+- Self-serve API catalog for data consumers.
+A step-by-step guide to get data from Excel / Google spreadsheet, Zapier, Retool, etc.

 ## How Vulcan works?